sntulix/blender-generate-fbx-thumbs/README.md

 ### In 2.8x, this script's UI Previews function is unimplemented.

 ## for 2.7x (command line)
-Download Zip, Extract. from terminal or command prompt,
+Download the Release Zip from sidebar of this page, Extract. from terminal or command prompt,
 ```
 ./blender gen_thumb_fbx.blend -- <fbx dir>
 ```